Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 Article 11.
 Effect

-1. This Decree takes effect from October 1, 2023; and applies to the following subjects as bellow:
+1. This Decree takes effect on October 1, 2023, and applies to the following particular objects:

-2. For imported automobiles, parts and equipment arriving at Vietnamese ports or border gates before the effective date stated in this Decree, the provisions of this Decree shall not apply.
+2. This Decree does not apply to imported automobile parts and equipment and automobiles arriving at Vietnamese ports or border gates before the effective date of this Decree.

 1. The Ministry of Transport shall organize and guide the implementation of this Decree.

-2. Ministers, heads of ministerial-level agencies, heads of government-attached agencies, chairpersons of People’s Committees of provinces and centrally-run cities, and related organizations and individuals shall implement this Decree./.
+2. Ministers, heads of ministerial-level agencies, heads of government-attached agencies, chairpersons of provincial-level People’s Committees and related organizations and individuals shall implement this Decree.-

 Please log in to a subscriber account to see the full text.
 Don’t have an account?
 Register here